TarangRanpara/EMFoS/README.md

 - **Text Quality** (Quality of language used and suitability with a set of users the application is serving to)
 - **Coherence** (Conciseness and Exhaustiveness)

-An ideal automatic evaluation metric should consider the above points rather than just computing n-gram overlap.
+An ideal automatic evaluation metric should consider the above points rather than computing n-gram overlap.

 ## Methodology